 Tucson Water is required to monitor for at least 89 regulated drinking water contaminants to comply with several drinking water rules.

-Click here to go to the EPA web page on Drinking Water Contaminants.
+Go to the EPA web page on Drinking Water Contaminants

-Click here to go to the EPA web page on the Safe Water Drinking Act.
+Go to the EPA web page on the Safe Water Drinking Act

 For More Information